Monowar Khan Afridi: After WWII

 After the Second World War, Afridi returned to his position at the Malaria Institute in India, where he was promoted to director.
 In 1947, after the partition of the subcontinent, he moved to Pakistan where he established the Malaria Institute of Pakistan and Bureau of Laboratories in Karachi, and served as its first director.
 He later joined the World Health Organization as deputy regional director to Aly Tewfik Shousha for the Eastern Mediterranean, and subsequently served as the Surgeon General of East Pakistan and then as the director of health services for his home province of the North-West Frontier in West Pakistan.

 Afridi also played a central role in the establishment of Khyber Medical College in Peshawar and is considered as the god-father of the institute.

 From 1958 to 1962, he was Vice-Chancellor of the University of Peshawar.
-In 16 June 1962, Afridi was elected a Chairman of the Executive Board of in succession to Abu Shama.
+On 16 June 1962, Afridi was elected a chairman of the executive board of in succession to Abu Shama.
 He served as the president of the 17th World Health Assembly in Geneva in 1964.